conradwt/cassandra-example-using-ruby/README.md

 ## Requirements

-- Ruby 2.5.1 or greater
+- Ruby 2.6.5 or greater
-- Rails 5.1.3
+- Rails 5.2.4 or greater
-- Java 8
+- Java 13.0.1 or greater

-Note: This tutorial was created on Mac OS X 10.13 beta 6.
+Note: This tutorial was updated on Mac OS X 10.15.

 ## Communication